 Pupils will develop contextual knowledge and understanding of places in the world, ocean and seas, including their defining human physical characteristics.
 Children will understand other cultures and, in doing so, will have opportunities to show what it means to be a positive citizen in our multicultural society because we at West Wycombe are a multicultural school.
 Pupils will be encouraged to express their commitment to sustainable development and an appreciation of ‘global citizenship’.

-West Wycombe’s Geographers will interpret a range of sources of Geographical information, including globes, maps, diagrams and aerial-photographs.
+West Wycombe’s Geographers will interpret a range of sources of Geographical information, including globes, maps, diagrams and aerial photographs.
 Throughout each Key Stage, children will use maps, atlases, compasses and globes.
-They will be given the opportunity to use fieldwork to observe, measure, record and present human and physical features in our local area.
-During lessons, pupils will develop a wide range Geographical vocabulary.
+They can use fieldwork to observe, measure, record and present human and physical features in our local area.
+During lessons, pupils will develop a wide range of Geographical vocabulary.
 They will be taught how to use new vocabulary in the correct context to broaden their knowledge and understanding of Geography.
-Children are taught and encouraged to use subject specific language and terminology when discussing their learning.
+Children are encouraged to use subject-specific language and terminology when discussing their learning.